DanWahlin/AzureContainerApps/Labs/Lab 6/Lab 6.md

-## Lab 6 - Continuous Integration and Observability with Azure Container Apps
+## Lab 6 - CI/CD and Observability with Azure Container Apps

 In this lab you'll learn how to deploy Azure Container Apps using GitHub Actions and how to observe container apps.